UV-1280 UV-Vis Spectrophotometer

-The Shimadzu UV-1280 is a low-cost and high-quality instrument ideal for applications ranging from routine environmental and food quality testing to life science analyses.
+The Shimadzu UV-1280 is a low-cost, high-quality instrument ideal for applications ranging from routine environmental and food quality testing to life science analyses.
 The monitored single-beam UV-1280 is equipped with seven measurement modes, features USB data portability, and offers wavelength scanning from 190 to 1,100 nm.
 Combining these features with intuitive operation improves work efficiency, making the compact UV-1280 the ideal choice for applications in a variety of industries.

-The instrument features a keypad with a led screen to enable user-friendly intuitive measurements, instrument validation, and printing operations.
+The instrument features a keypad with a LED screen to enable user-friendly intuitive measurements, instrument validation, and printing operations.
 Measurement modes include photometric, spectrum, quantitation, kinetics, time course and bio-methods.
-Additionally, with an optional software, Shimadzu VisEaseTM, designed as a simplified application program with minimum interface, the UV-1280 can be operated with a PC.
+Additionally, with the optional software, Shimadzu VisEaseTM, designed as a simplified application program with minimum interface, the UV-1280 can be operated with a PC.

 - Easy-to-see LCD and buttons enable user-friendly intuitive measurements, instrument validation and printing operations